DV

 Strategy & risk

-VTI tracks CRSP US Total Market Index with a basket approach, while VXUS tracks FTSE Global All Cap ex US Index with an international approach.
-Beta is 1.0379 for VTI and 0.92 for VXUS, indicating VXUS is less volatile relative to the market.
+VTI tracks Morningstar US Total Market Index, while VXUS tracks FTSE Global All Cap ex US Index with an international approach.
+Beta is 1.0379 for VTI and 0.92 for VXUS, making VXUS the less volatile of the two by this measure.

 VTI beta1.0379